First remember you are definitely not alone as at least three quarters of women will experience hot flushes at some point during the menopause.

 Other products women have found helpful for hot flushes are those containing plant oestrogens and Ashwaganda is a herb increasingly used in the USA to help with flushes and also to reduce the anxiety that is also a common feature of menopause.

-4 When flushes are severe, additional help may be needed.
-A combination cream such as 20-1 with both progesterone and oestrogen can be effective.
-If you are unable to use oestrogen then progesterone only cream like Serenity together with an effective herbal supplement such as Wellsprings Menopause Support Capsules have been specifically designed with herbs that support reducing flushes and can be used together with biohormone creams.
+If you are unable to use oestrogen then a progesterone only cream like Serenity can be combined with Wellsprings Menopause Support Capsules.
+These have been specifically designed to support reducing flushes without oestrogen and can be used together with biohormone creams.

 The Diet To Help Beat Oestrogen Dominance